-Calming herbs and relaxing teas take the edge off stress and offer a bit of herbal anxiety relief.
-They help you face situations anxiety and stress provoking situations with a bit more ease.
-When feeling upset or nervous, they calm and soothe, especially when used along with stress reduction techniques.
+Calming herbs and relaxing teas are important natural remedies for holistic healing and well-being.
+They take the edge off health damaging stress and offer a bit of herbal anxiety relief.
+These jewels of the plant kingdom help you face anxiety and stress provoking situations with a bit more ease.
+They are the perfect complement to stress reduction techniques.

-Calming herbs belong to a group of herbs called nervines.
-Nervines relax, nourish or strengthen the nervous system.
+Relaxing and calming herbs belong to a group of herbs called nervines.
+They nourish or strengthen the nervous system.
 Some act directly to restore tissues.
 Others have a more general effect such as being relaxing or oxygenating the blood, thus benefiting the nervous system indirectly.

-Although a single dose or two of calming herbs may provide immediate benefit, take them several times a day for an extended period of time for deeper benefits.
+Although a single dose or two of nervines may provide immediate benefit, take them several times a day for an extended period of time for deeper benefits.

 Melissa is a cooling herb.
 If you (or someone you know) are angry or raging, let Melissa help you cool off.